-ART 107 Life Drawing (4)
+ART 107 Life Drawing

 A studio course in which students are introduced to observing and drawing the human form.
-Students will be directed in both traditional and nontraditional use of the figure with an emphasis on discussion and analysis.
+Using discussion and analysis students will be directed in both traditional and nontraditional use of the figure in drawing.

-ART 111 Two Dimensional Color and Design (5
+ART 111 Two Dimensional Color and Design (5)

-An introduction to the fundamental and principle elements of two dimensional visual communication including line, shape, color, space and texture.
-This course will emphasize studio work, discussion and analysis.
+An introduction to the fundamental principles and elements of two dimensional design.
+This course will emphasize visual communication through studio work, discussion and analysis.